thebronway/calendar-app/README.md

 ## Author
 Check out my other projects at [brian.conway.im](https://brian.conway.im/).
+Find this or any of my other projects useful or helpful?
+[Support my work (Buy me a coffee)](https://buymeacoffee.com/brianconway).

 ## Acknowledgments
 This project was coded with AI assistance, but fully reviewed, tested, and approved by hand.
 See [AIACKNOWLEDGMENT.md](AIACKNOWLEDGMENT.md) for details.